Which anatomical term refers specifically to the region at the ba... | Channels for Pearson+

 1

-Step 1: Understand the anatomical terms provided in the question.
-Each term refers to a specific region of the body: Frontal (forehead), Occipital (back of the head), Temporal (sides of the head near the temples), and Orbital (eye socket).
+Step 1: Understand the question by identifying the anatomical region being referred to.
+The question asks for the term that specifically describes the region at the back of the neck.

-Step 2: Focus on the question, which asks for the anatomical term specifically referring to the region at the back of the head.
+Step 2: Review the provided options and their definitions: - Occipital: Refers to the posterior region of the head, specifically the back of the skull. - Buccal: Refers to the cheek area. - Orbital: Refers to the eye socket or the region around the eyes. - Frontal: Refers to the forehead region.

-Step 3: Recall that the occipital region is located at the posterior aspect of the skull, specifically at the back of the head.
+Step 3: Eliminate options that do not correspond to the back of the neck.
+Buccal, Orbital, and Frontal are associated with other regions of the body and not the back of the neck.

-Step 4: Eliminate the other options based on their definitions: Frontal refers to the forehead, Temporal refers to the sides of the head, and Orbital refers to the eye socket.
+Step 4: Focus on the term 'Occipital,' which is anatomically associated with the posterior aspect of the head and neck region, including the back of the neck.

-Step 5: Conclude that the correct anatomical term for the region at the back of the head is 'Occipital'.
+Step 5: Conclude that the correct anatomical term for the region at the back of the neck is 'Occipital,' based on its definition and anatomical location.

 Watch next